DJBartoli/DataScienceWebApp/README.md

 * The `pages/` directory contains Python files corresponding to different pages of the web application, each focusing on specific aspects of YouTube data visualization.

 ## Support
-If you have any problems or need help, you can contact us here: stu237116@mail.uni-kiel.deIf you have any problems or need help, you can contact us here: stu237116@mail.uni-kiel.de
+If you have any problems or need help, you can contact us here: stu237116@mail.uni-kiel.de

 ## Roadmap
 * The Daily Trend will be updated with the current data for a certain period of time